Muisca rulers: Non-patrilineal heritage of rule

 The position of the ruler was inherited, but the line of succession was not patrilineal.
-Instead, the king was succeeded by his nephew, the oldest son of his oldest sister.
+Instead, the chief was succeeded by his nephew, the oldest son of his oldest sister.
 There were exceptions, and the ruler's subjects, apparently, had some say in the matter, if only to confirm the successor in his post.
+Other family members inherited furniture of the chief.